f4exb/sdrdaemon/README.md

 <h3>OpenSUSE</h3>

 in particular if you run the aarch64 version with the RPi3.
 Performance in a aarch64 (ARM 64 bits amrv8) is considerably better than in an armv7 system.
 This is particularly true with `sdradaemontx`.
+Use gcc version 6 to get automatic vectorization.

-  - `sudo zypper install cmake gcc-c++ libusb-1_0-devel boost-devel liblz4-devel fftw3-devel`
+  - `sudo zypper install cmake gcc6 gcc6-c++ libusb-1_0-devel boost-devel liblz4-devel fftw3-devel`

+Do one in the shell where you compile:

+  - `export CC=/usr/bin/gcc-6`
+  - `export CXX=/usr/bin/g++-6`

 You need to compile and install libnanomsg: